-The Texas Department of Transportation (TxDOT) and the Central Texas Regional Mobility Authority (Mobility Authority) have partnered together to improve long-term mobility at at the intersection of US 290 and SH 71.
+The Texas Department of Transportation is working to improve long-term mobility at the intersection of US 290 and SH 71.
 In 2012, we launched our environmental study so that we could collaboratively propose a solution that effectively addresses congestion, respects the environment, and adds value to the Oak Hill community.
 We anticipate an environmental decision in 2018.

 CONSIDER THESE FACTS: